lamanno-epfl/lbae/README.md

 ## Citing

-If this app has been useful to your research work, you can cite our paper: `XXX`.
+If this app has been useful to your research work, you can cite our paper: https://www.biorxiv.org/cgi/content/short/2025.10.13.682018v1.